 Underwatering

 Underwatering is another common reason for ZZ plant leaves to fall off.
-The leaves will turn brown and crispy when a plant doesn’t get enough water.
-Eventually, they will fall off.
-This happens because the plant cannot absorb the water it needs from the soil.
+When a plant doesn’t get enough water, the leaves turn brown and crispy and eventually fall off because the plant cannot absorb the water it needs from the soil.

-If you think your ZZ plant is being underwatered, check the soil.
-If it feels dry or dusty, you must water your plant.
+If you think your plant is underwater, check the soil.
+If it feels dry or dusty, you must water it.

 Be sure to give your plant a good soaking so the water can reach the roots.
 You may need to water your plant more frequently during the hot summer.